itsgivingchaotica/listicle/README.md

 About this web app:

 Track the current top WTA tour players, and learn more about their career statistics and background.
+Top 10 players are determine by the professional tennis player's performance on the WTA Hologic Tour, each event guaranteeing a set amount of ranking points for each match they play.
+This is a handy go-to for those who are looking up the top female athletes and some context to their career as of today.

 Time spent: 12 hours